charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 allow(user, friend) if connected(user, friend);
 ```

-While more shorter and more self sufficient that the others, I wasn't entirely happy with it.
-I felt like there ought to be a way to make it even more terse and easy to read.
+While shorter and more 'self sufficient' that the others, I wasn't entirely happy with it.
+I felt like there ought to be a way to make it even more terse and easy to read to really deliver on the promise.
+I really struggled with the documentation and finding what was possible in Polar so I've likely missed a few things.

 ## Parting thoughts...

-This post is really just an overview of a newbies experience of authorizing requests with these tools which are meant to help with just that.
+This post is really just an overview of a newbie's experience of authorizing requests with these tools - which are meant to help with just that.
 I think it'd be easy to read this and think "huh?
 I'll just use Go thanks", but that's not my takeaway.
 Here's what I think:

 - It's challenging to separate the domain state from the authorization decision.
 Polar tries to bridge the gap, OPA makes the boundary clearer.
 I personally think there's value in keeping the two separate in order to make the authorization checks easier to test.
 - An interesting follow up would be a comparison of how each language could be hidden behind an abstraction and reused in multiple handlers with different policies and data.
-- Likely due to my personal experience, but writing the checks in Polar and CUE felt like a real brain teaser vs Go and Rego.
+- Likely due to my personal experience, writing the checks in Polar and CUE felt like a real brain teaser vs Go and Rego.
 - Extracting results from Rego evaluation was more frustrating than the others however.
 - Does this logic belong in a middleware?
 Or in an external service.
 I'm still not sure where to draw the boundaries and how to share the state needed to make decisions.